All marketing has three core elements:

 - Ad distribution networks that post a banner on relevant sites.

-Social media marketing is exactly what it sounds like: the use of social media platforms to distribute unpaid content, like in the example above, or paid content, like this paid ad on Facebook:
+Social media advertising is exactly what it sounds like: using social media platforms to distribute unpaid content.

 - Billions of people use it.

 - You can promote your brand and its content for free on social media.